emsig/empymod/README.md

 ## Roadmap

+A collection of ideas of what could be added or improved in empymod.
+Please get in touch if you would like to tackle one of these problems!

 - Additional modelling routines:
   - Ramp waveform
   - Arbitrary waveform
   - TEM (in-loop, coincident loop, ...)
 The problems to tackle are mainly zero-offset, loop integration, and windowing.
   - Improve the GPR-routine
+  - Load and save functions to store and load model information (resistivity model, acquisition parameters, and modelling parameters) together with the modelling data.

 - Additional analytical functions (semi-analytical); if possible
   - Complete fullspace (el./mag. src/rec); space-time domain
   - Extend diffusive halfspace solution to magnetic sources and receivers;
     space-frequency and space-time domains
   - Complete halfspace

 - Extend `fQWE` and `fftlog` to use cosine: At the moment, `fqwe` and `fftlog` are implemented with the sine-transform.
 It would not be too much work to make them flexible to handle sine- and cosine-transforms.
 Having this flexibility we could calculate the step-off response with the cosine versions of `fftlog`, `fqwe`, and `ffht` instead of subtracting the step-on from the DC value.
 (Check how it works with `fft`!)

 - Module to design digital filters
   - Hankel transform (almost ready)(
   - Extend to Fourier transform

 - Inversion: Inversion routines, preferably a selection of different ones.

 - Extend examples (example-notebooks); reproduce published results
   - Clean-up!
   - Schlumberger, Wenner